imthiazSD/react-tic-tac-toe/README.md

 ### `yarn`

-Install all the dependecies required to run the app.
+Installs all the dependecies required to run the app.

 ### `yarn start`